 Dave Bushmire, our nationally certified fitness instructor, will be inserting a thirty minute full body stretching session to his aerobics class.
 The class will begin with thirty minutes of low impact aerobics followed by a stretching session designed to increase your flexibility and range of motion, decrease joint pain, back pain and chance of falling, while reducing stress, depression and fatigue.
 You will learn a set of stretches that can be done daily to enjoy an active and happy life style.

-As in prior conferences, the classes will be held from 6:00 to 7:00 AM on Tuesday, Wednesday and Thursday at the DoubleTree Hotel, Oregon Room, behind the front desk on the first floor of the hotel.
+As in prior conferences, the classes will be held from 6:00 to 7:00 AM on Tuesday, Wednesday and Thursday on the Ocean View Terrace located at the west end of the Ocean Towers.
+See location O10 on your resort map.

 Participation: All participants in the NSREC activities must be conference attendees, registered guests of a conference attendee, registered exhibitors or registered guests of an exhibitor.
 Any children under 18 years of age must be accompanied by an adult at all times; no children will be allowed to attend any function without this adult supervision.